 It is clear that discussions about national identity have become stale, polarised and uninspiring.
-That's why, over the course of 2018 Common Vision consulted millennials across the UK on what “being British” means.
+That's why, for over a year, think tank Common Vision has been consulting millennials across the UK on what “being British” means today.
 We hosted deliberative events, online focus groups and encouraged engagement via social media.
 Our participants were from different backgrounds and locations, voted differently in the 2016 EU referendum, and some were born in the UK and some were born elsewhere.
 But all agreed that a more positive, creative and inclusive approach to this conversation is possible and necessary.
-Instead of asking for academic interpretations or political commentary about national identity, we've looked at everyday experiences, cultural trends and curated conversations using visual tools and design-led methods.

 The toolkit will include an explainer video, prompt cards with questions and provocative statements, and guidance notes for facilitators with suggested offline and online activities.
 The kits will be designed so that they can be facilitated by civil society groups, school teachers or university lecturers, or simply friends looking for something to talk about in the pub!

 We want the toolkit to help achieve a more deliberative public dialogue about what it means to be British, and encourage a positive public narrative that celebrates both what is common and what is distinctive between people across the UK.

 ABOUT THE REWARDS

 These personal passport notebooks represent both individual interpretations and shared experiences of Britishness.